Victor-Savu/isay/README.md

 the application.

 The `alpine3-11` part in the section name has to match the version of alpine linux that the python image is based on.
-The first line in the `Dockerfile`
+The second line in the `Dockerfile`
 reads:

 ```docker